dhruv-atomic-mui21/CodeSoft/Artificialinteligence/chatbot_rulebased/README.md

 ## Project Overview
 CUDA is a rule-based chat assistant designed to provide interactive conversations with capabilities including math calculations, general questions, creative tasks, problem solving, and information lookup.
 It features a modern web-based chat interface with a clean and responsive design.

+This project is part of the CodeSoft internship program.

 ## Features
 - Rule-based natural language understanding with predefined patterns.
 - Math expression evaluation and calculation.